MethodicConfigurator

 System testing

 Here the integrated application was tested against the system requirements defined above.
-The tests were conducted on windows and linux machines using multiple different flight controllers and firmware versions.
+The tests were conducted on windows and Linux machines using multiple different flight controllers and firmware versions.
 The software is automatically build and distributed using the github CD pipeline.

 Acceptance testing